jasonumiker/eks-well-architected/README.md

 Ingress has had a few challenges though:
 * The manifest standard didn't have parameters that covered things like certificate management or LB-specific options - so you ended up with much of that being specified via annotations that varied from Ingress to Ingress - breaking the "write once run on any Ingress Controller" original goal
     * That also meant that people were more likely to use things like the nginx Ingress controller even in AWS EKS because they wanted to be sure that the Ingress documents / IaC would work exactly the same if they were run outside of AWS
-* It had some challenges around RBAC and Namespacing (e.g. people in different Namespaces wanting to share a single LB with Ingress documents they control in their own Namespace)
+* It had some challenges around RBAC and namespacing (e.g. people in different Namespaces wanting to share a single LB with Ingress documents they control in their own Namespace)

 Rather that 'fix' Ingress Kubernetes has just launched a replacement that addresses all the issues - [the Gateway API](https://kubernetes.io/docs/concepts/services-networking/gateway/).
 Today the AWS Load Balancer Controller doesn't yet support the Gateway API - but Ingress isn't going away for some time and I am sure it will before that is deprecated.
 Once it does support Gateway API then it might encourage you to use the native LBs in AWS knowing that the same IaC will run outside of AWS on something like nginx if you need it to later.